After being hurt or injured in an accident, your biggest question probably is, “what now?”

 - Did you follow your doctor’s orders regarding care, medication, and rehabilitation?

 There is no way to anticipate every question that will be asked at a deposition.
 Just remember, if you relax and tell the truth, you’ll be fine.
 The personal injury attorneys at Colombo Law will be there to help make this process easier.
+Click here to learn about common mistakes during a personal injury claim.

 Why Should I Hire a Personal Injury Lawyer?